 For the Filling

-- 2 pounds (896g) ripe strawberries, hulled and left whole
+- 2 pounds ripe strawberries (hulled and left whole)

-- To make the crust, combine the graham cracker crumbs and sugar in a medium bowl.
-Sprinkle the melted butter over the crumbs and toss to combine.
+- To make the crust, combine 7 oz graham cracker crumbs and 2 oz granulated sugar in a medium bowl.
+Sprinkle melted 3 oz unsalted butter over the crumbs and toss to combine.
 Pour the crumbs into a 9" pie plate.
 Press the crumbs onto the bottom and sides of the pan.
 Bake until golden brown, about 10-15 minutes.

-- Puree the remaining 8 oz of berries in a food processor with the wine.
-You should have about 1 1/ 2 cups of strawberry puree.
-You can add a little more wine to bring it up to 1 1/2 cups if needed.
+- Puree the remaining 8 oz of berries in a food processor with 4 oz rosé wine.
+You should have about 1 ½ cups of strawberry puree.
+You can add a little more wine to bring it up to 1 ½ cups if needed.

-- Put a 1/2 cup of purée into a small bowl.
-Sprinkle the gelatin powder evenly over the purée and whisk briefly to combine.
+- Put a ½ cup of purée into a small bowl.
+Sprinkle 1 packet unflavored powdered gelatin evenly over the purée and whisk briefly to combine.
 Set it aside to bloom.

-- In a medium sauce pan combine the rest of the strawberry puree with the sugar.
+- In a medium sauce pan combine the rest of the strawberry puree with 8 oz granulated sugar.
 Cook over medium heat until the sugar melts and liquid is hot.
 It doesn't need to come to a boil.
 Remove the pan from the heat.
 Add the bloomed gelatin and stir until the gelatin is melted.
 Set the puree aside to cool until it is tepid.

 - Chill the pie for at least 6 hours to set the gelatin.
-Whip the cream with the confectioner's sugar.
+Whip 8 oz heavy cream with 2 tablespoons confectioners sugar.
 Pipe a border of cream around the edge of the pie.
 Serve the pie with the rest of the whipped cream on the side.